prasadKodeInCloud/wcf-nodejs-load-test/README.md

 wcf vs nodejs load test
 =======================

 This source facilitates to compare the performance of 2 similar web services written in wcf and nodejs.
-Both services will iterate the factorial value of 20 in 1000000 at load testing.
+Both services will iterate the factorial value of 20 in 1000000 times at load testing.
 Bench-Rest is used for the load testing purpose.

 ##To begin
 ---